 - Especially early in your career, you will have to give up a significant portion of the revenue you generate to the firm based on your “production grid”.

 - You’ll likely have production minimums to keep up with to keep your position.

 Next, we’ll consider another financial advisor career path that appeals more to the entrepreneurial personality.

-There is no legal requirement that you work as a representative of another financial firm before starting your own firm.
-As long as you pass the appropriate exams and learn the skills you’ll need, you can become a Registered Investment Advisor, and begin helping family and friends with their investing needs!
+There is no legal requirement to work as a representative of another financial firm before starting your own firm.
+As long as you pass the appropriate exams and learn the skills you’ll need, you can become a Registered Investment Advisor and begin helping family and friends with their investing needs!

 If you choose this path, you’ll need to do more work upfront to set up your own business, find custodians to hold your accounts, and complete the compliance requirements.
 But you’ll have more flexibility and the potential for greater financial rewards down the road.

 If you want to start your own advisory, here is a list of essential steps.
-There are many consulting companies that specialize in helping people go through this process:
+Many consulting companies specialize in helping people go through this process: